The article was updated with new information on Dec. 14, 2020.

 I collected or repaid unemployment insurance benefits and have not received my 1099G tax form yet.
 Where is it?

 The department mails 1099-G forms at the end of January to the address you have listed on your unemployment insurance contact information.
-The post office will return a Form 1099-G as undeliverable if you move and do not update your address.
+The post office may return a Form 1099-G as undeliverable if you move and do not update your address.
 It is your responsibility to make sure the Idaho Department of Labor has the most recent and correct address.
-If your address has changed, go to labor.idaho.gov/iw and update it, even if you are no longer filing.
+If your address has changed, log into the Claimant Portal and update it by selecting “Edit Profile” on your homepage, even if you are no longer filing.
 IMPORTANT: YOUR 1099-G WILL INCLUDE YOUR ENTIRE SOCIAL SECUIRTY NUMBER, AS REQUIRED BY THE INTERNAL REVENUE SERVICE.
 FAILURE TO UPDATE YOUR MAILING ADDRESS COULD RESULT IN YOUR 1099-G GOING TO THE WRONG ADDRESS AND PUT YOUR IDENTITY AT RISK.